kajfik/ADAnswers-Bot/commands/readme.md

     number: Number, // This is the number you came up with in step 2of the main readme
     name: "nameOfCommand", // Name.
 Used to trigger the command
     description: "I eat ass", // Description that shows in the help page
-    check: "botCommands", // see the getCheck method on the Command class.
+    check: "botCommandsCheck", // see the getCheck method on the Command class.
 Basically just references the check there.
     acceptableArgs: undefined, // Since we're doing a command without args, no args will be accepted.
     sent: ["Message that is sent by triggering this command."] // This is an array with one entry always.
 Is the message that is actually sent.
   })